SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/manuscript.md

 **Richness-adjusted community model.** In the richness-adjusted community model, communities were randomly assigned to one of two simulated treatment groups.
 Communities in the first treatment group were generated by calculating the relative abundance of each OTU across all samples and using those values as the probability of sampling each OTU.
 This probability distribution was sampled until each sample had the same number of sequences that it did in the observed data.
 Samples in the second treatment group were generated by removing 3% of the OTUs from the dataset and recalculating the relative abundance of the remaining OTUs.
 Sequences were sampled from the richness-adjusted community distribtion, with replacement, until each sample had the same number of sequences that it did in the observed data.
 Under the richness-adjusted community model, each sample represented a statistical sampling of two communities such that there should not have been a statistically significant difference within a treatment group, but there was between the treatment groups.
 Because the construction of the richness-adjusted community model was a stochastic process, 100 replicates were generated for each dataset.

 **Test of statistical significance.** Statistical comparisons of alpha diversity metrics across the simulated treatment groups were performed using the non-parametric two-sample Wilcoxon test as implemented in `wilcoxon.test` in the `stats` base R package.
 This test was selected because the alpha-diversity metrics tended to not be normally distributed and each dataset required a different transformation to normalize the data.
-Comparisons of beta diversity metrics were performed using the `adonis2` function from the `vegan` (v.`r package_version("vegan")`) R package [@Dixon2003].
+Comparisons of beta diversity metrics were performed using the `adonis2` function from the `vegan` (v.2.6.2) R package [@Dixon2003].
 The `adonis2` function implements a non-parametric multivariate analysis of variance using distances matrices [@Anderson2001].
 Throughout this study I used 0.05 as the threshold for assessing the statistical significance of any P-values.

 **Power analysis.** The parameters used to design the skewed abundance and richness-adjusted community models were set to impose a known effect size when using community data normalized by rarefaction.
 The statistical power to detect these differences was determined by calculating the p-value for each of 100 replicate simulated set of samples from each dataset using the various alpha and beta diversity metrics.
 The percentage of tests that yielded a significant P-value was considered the statistical power (i.e., 1 minus the Type II error) to detect the difference.